kevinweber/inline-comments/readme.txt

 * When you use Jetpack Comments, the comments will not be assigned to a specific paragraph.
 Anyhow, the comment will be displayed within your regular comment section with all other comments.

 == Changelog ==

+= 2.2 =
+* New feature: Define where Inline Comments should be loaded by default.
+You can override the default setting on every post and page individually.

 = 2.1.6.2 =
 * Added Russian translation by Vlad M.